mik-tf/info_docs_decloud/README.md

 ## Introduction

-This repository contains the code to deploy the ThreeFold Tech website.
+This repository contains the code to deploy the ThreeFold Decentralized Cloud website.

 ## Steps